Rancho Santa Margarita, California: State and federal representation

 According to the California Secretary of State, as of February 10, 2019, Rancho Santa Margarita has 28,462 registered voters.
 Of those, 11,877 (41.73%) are registered Republicans, 7,511 (26.39%) are registered Democrats, and 7,819 (27.47%) have no political party preference/are independents.

-Rancho Santa Margarita has voted Republican in every presidential election since the city's incorporation, although Donald J. Trump came quite close to losing the city in his reelection bid in 2020 to Joe Biden.
+Rancho Santa Margarita has voted Republican in every presidential election since the city's incorporation.

 Education

 The city is served by Saddleback Valley Unified School District and the Capistrano Unified School District.